The Logotype

 07

-And finally a few words on the usage of separators, which are the "helper" elements that we sometimes have to use in order to pull a design together.
+Separators are "helper" elements that we sometimes have to use in order to pull a design together.
 These can be strokes or boxes (as containers for an element) that provide separate visual spaces for the components of one design.
-What is important to emphasize is that separators are not decorative elements that you put down willy nilly, they should have a purpose, there should be a visual need for their presence.

 In the top example here I added a stroke separator between the text and the icon.
 If you look at the bottom one which is the same combo, however without the stroke, you will see that in such a case the separator is a good addition since the vertical shape of the icon and the horizontal line of the text do not seem to find it too easy to inhabit the same space.